bellyfat/febrev-pyRAT/README.md

  just double click the febrev-pyRAT-windows.py file

 IT CREATES A .pyw FILE WHICH ENCODED AND IT IS A SIMPLE FILE SO IT CANNOT BE DETECTED BY ANY ANTI-VIUSES
+### The method which this RAT works is very simple so No AV would detect or flag it as malicious.
+### Drawback : You can't use endless commands or other interactive commands in the shell!!